roydobbe/what-is-a-docker/README.md

 Dont peak in the quest.py file.

-Start the quest by running "docker run -t quest ."
+Start the quest by running:

+"docker vuile -t quest ."
+"docker run quest"